MicrosoftDocs/azure-backup-multi-disk-crash-consistent-snapshots-private-preview/articles/multi-disk-crash-consistent-snapshot.md

 ***Important***

-*The regions text box in the enrollment form is to help the Azure Backup team to understand priority order of the regions for enabling this feature only.
-However, once your subscription is enrolled, this private preview feature will be available for the subscription in all the regions where this feature is supported.
-Once this feature is enabled in new regions, they with be available for for the subscription automatically.*
+*The **regions** text box in the enrollment form is only to help the Azure Backup team to understand priority order of the regions for enabling this feature only.
+However, once your subscription is enrolled, this private preview feature will be available for the subscription in all regions where this feature is supported.
+This also implies that if Azure Backup enables this feature in new regions, the enrolled subscription will also have this feature available in the new regions.*

 ## Regions availability

 This feature is currently deployed in West Central US and West Europe.
+If the feature is enabled in other regions, the availability list will be updated.

 ## Support matrix

-- All Azure Public regions areis supported.
+- All Azure Public regions can be supported.
-- Multi-disk crash-consistency is supported with [Enhanced Policy](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fazure%2Fbackup%2Fbackup-azure-vms-enhanced-policy%3Ftabs%3Dazure-portal&data=05%7C01%7Cshsangal%40microsoft.com%7Cf79ec5af57d347ad240608db9402d03c%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638266512130715342%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=Hqy9bGGKCZayuTLWiqh2nMAR6vFr6G1a2V8tOZ%2FVsxc%3D&reserved=0) only.
+- Multi-disk crash-consistency is supported only with [Enhanced Policy](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fazure%2Fbackup%2Fbackup-azure-vms-enhanced-policy%3Ftabs%3Dazure-portal&data=05%7C01%7Cshsangal%40microsoft.com%7Cf79ec5af57d347ad240608db9402d03c%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638266512130715342%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=Hqy9bGGKCZayuTLWiqh2nMAR6vFr6G1a2V8tOZ%2FVsxc%3D&reserved=0).
-- Trusted Launch VM is supported.
+- Trusted Launch VMs are supported.
-- Managed Disks of size 4 TB and above (striped disks) are not supported.
+- Managed-disks of size *4 TB* and above (striped disks) aren't supported.
-- Managed-disks with paid bursting (striped disks) are not supported.
+- Managed-disks with paid bursting (striped disks) aren't supported.
-- Ultra-disks, Premium v2 SSD, Ephemeral OS disks, Shared disks, and Write Accelerated disks are not supported.
+- Ultra-disks, Premium v2 SSD, Ephemeral OS disks, Shared disks, and Write Accelerated disks aren't supported.

 ## Configure crash-consistency

 Follow these steps: